kohya-ss/sd-scripts/README.md

 `--blockwise_fused_optimizers` enables the fusing of the optimizer step into the backward pass for each block.
 This is similar to `--fused_backward_pass`.
 Any optimizer can be used, but Adafactor is recommended for memory efficiency and stochastic rounding. `--blockwise_fused_optimizers` cannot be used with `--fused_backward_pass`.
 Stochastic rounding is not supported for now.

 `--blocks_to_swap` is the number of blocks to swap.
 The default is None (no swap).
-These options must be combined with `--fused_backward_pass` or `--blockwise_fused_optimizers`.
-The recommended maximum value is 36.
+The maximum value is 35.

 `--cpu_offload_checkpointing` is to offload the gradient checkpointing to CPU.
 This reduces about 2GB of VRAM usage.
+This option cannot be used with `--blocks_to_swap`.

 All these options are experimental and may change in the future.